 Are you unemployed or low-income?
 Have you been laid off or received a notice of lay-off?
 If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
 Let’s see if you are eligible!

-With the number of computer networks doubling every five years, the job demand for Information Technology workers continues to shoot up for this high paid career.
-If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every 5 years, the job demand for IT workers continues to soar for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

-I have over 20+ experience in education.
-I was also laid off from my job several years ago and had difficulty getting employed again because of ageism.
-Luckily, I was able to get back into the workforce, but this time on the business side.
-Then I learned about the WIOA grant and realized what a boon this could be for people who lost their jobs or people with a low income.
+I have over 20+ experience in higher education.
+I, too, was laid off from my position several years ago and struggled to get employed again because of ageism.
+Thankfully, I got back to work, but this time on the corporate side.
+Then I discovered the WIOA grant and realized what a godsend this could be for the unemployed or people with a low income.
 Most people do not relish working with it becase of all the bureaucracy.
-The regulations vary from one county to the next and are constantly changing.
-However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get started.
-I now specialize in helping veterans, out of work (and low income) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+The regulations vary from one county to the next and are frequently changing.
+However, I have always been good at dealing with red tape.
+My experience working in colleges gives me an in depth knowledge of the many career options and what it takes to get started.
+I now specialize in helping veterans, out of work (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you are eligible for!